 Introduces the components of the organizing framework of the nursing major.
-Various theories, e. g., health-illness continuum, Maslow’s hierarchy of needs, developmental, communication, and crisis, are presented and discussed as they relate to individual systems (client, family, community).
-Explores the history, definition, philosophy, and role of professional nursing.
-The role of the professional nurse is identified as keeping the client system stable by intervening at primary, secondary, and tertiary prevention levels.
+Explores the history, definition, philosophy and role of professional nursing.
 Environmental forces, e. g., socioeconomic and cultural, that impact on nursing practice are presented.
 Selected ethical and legal aspects of nursing practice are identified.
-The laboratory experience introduces computational concepts required for professional nursing practice.
-Concepts include (but are not limited to) systems conversion, ratio and proportion, dosage calculations, and intravenous calculations supported with a computerized assisted learning program.

-This course provides the student with a foundation for application of concepts of pharmacology in nursing practice.
+This course will examine the concept of human disease states and discuss their clinical management with an emphasis on nursing interventions.
+Major body systems addressed in this course include gastrointestinal/genitourinary, renal, cardiovascular, and musculoskeletal systems.
+In addition, appropriate pharmacological interventions for select disease states are also discussed.
 Drugs will be presented by classification, groups and prototypes.
 Principles of drug action, including pharmacokinetics and pharmacodynamics, nursing considerations and client teaching for each prototype will be emphasized.

 Introductory concepts of the art and science of professional nursing practice are presented and integrated into clinical practice.
 Gordon’s Functional Health Pattern is introduced as the fundamental assessment tool.
-Selected nursing skills and physical assessment are presented in lecture, practiced in the Nursing Learning Laboratory, and applied in providing care to adults in the clinical setting nursing practice focuses on all aspects of the nursing process, and utilizes the three levels of prevention (primary, secondary, and tertiary) to facilitate adaptive responses to stressors affecting physiological and safety needs.
+All aspects of the nursing process and the three levels of prevention (primary, secondary and tertiary) are discussed and used as a basis for nursing practice to facilitate adaptive responses to stressors affecting physiological and safety needs.

-Provides students with the opportunity to continue application of the nursing process.
-Emphasis is placed on assessment and diagnosis, expansion of planning and implementation, and begin-ning use of evaluation.
+This course provides students with the opportunity to continue application of the nursing process.
+Emphasis is placed on assessment and diagnosis, expansion of planning and implementation and beginning use of evaluation.
 In acute care settings, students provide health care to adults experiencing stressors affecting biophysical needs.
 Students apply the nursing process in primary, secondary, and tertiary levels of prevention.

-Focuses on the role of the professional nurse in assisting the family and its individual members to adapt to stressors of the childbearing and childrearing phases of the life cycle.
+This course focuses on the role of the professional nurse in assisting the family and its individual members to adapt to stressors of the childbearing and childrearing phases of the life cycle.
 Students learn to apply the nursing process to meet the needs of families along the health-illness continuum.
-Clinical experiences include nursing care of the antepartal, intrapartal, and postpartal woman and her newborn, well and hospitalized children, and their families.
+Clinical experiences include nursing care of the antepartal, intrapartal and postpartal woman and her newborn, well and hospitalized children and their families.
 Health teaching activities occur in various healthcare settings.

-Analyzes the family system as it responds to stressors throughout the life cycle.
+In this course, the family system is analyzed as it responds to stressors throughout the life cycle.
 A variety of approaches to family analysis are considered throughout the course.
-Students apply the nursing process in studying the roles, functions, values, and communication patterns within family.
+Students apply the nursing process in studying the roles, functions, values and communication patterns within the family.
 Teaching-learning principles are implemented in completing a health teaching project in the community.
-Students apply the nursing process in primary, secondary, and tertiary levels of prevention.
+Students apply the nursing process in primary, secondary and tertiary levels of prevention.

-Synthesizes nursing and public health principles as applied to assessing, promoting and preserving the health of populations.
-Assists students to conceptualize the complexities of community dynamics (cultural, economic, political, and social) as they impact on the health of the community.
+In this course, nursing and public health principles are synthesized and applied to assessing, promoting and preserving the health of populations.
+Learning experiences assist students to conceptualize the complexities of community dynamics (cultural, economic, political and social) as they impact on the health of the community.
 Students apply the nursing process in primary, secondary and tertiary levels of prevention.

-Develops knowledge and skills in applying the nursing process with individuals and families experiencing stressors affecting psychosocial needs.
+This course focuses on developing knowledge and skills in applying the nursing process with individuals and families experiencing stressors affecting psychosocial needs.
 Students expand previous knowledge of human behavior and interpersonal relationships.
 Behavior is viewed on a continuum from healthy, adaptive responses to unhealthy, maladaptive responses.
 Therapeutic use of self as a nursing approach is emphasized in providing care in day treatment and inpatient settings.
-Students investigate selected mental health issues and analyze professional roles within the context of primary, secondary, and tertiary levels of prevention.
+Students investigate selected mental health issues and analyze professional roles within the context of primary, secondary and tertiary levels of prevention.

-Provides a framework for the student to assist individuals, families, and groups in adapting to complex stressors.
-Emphasis is placed on the development by the student of critical thinking and critical judgment while using the nursing process to assist clients to meet their biophysical and psychosocial needs.
+This course provides a framework for the student to assist individuals, families and groups in adapting to complex stressors.
+Emphasis is placed on the development of critical thinking and critical judgment while using the nursing process to assist clients to meet their biophysical and psychosocial needs.
 Health teaching activities and research findings are incorporated into nursing care.